mlflow/mlflow/docs/source/gateway.rst

 Here's a brief overview of how the authentication process works:

-* Key Management: As an administrator, you'll set up the `MLflow Gateway` and input your API keys (as environment variables or directly into the configuration files).
+* **Key Management**: As an administrator, you'll set up the `MLflow Gateway` and input your API keys (as environment variables or directly into the configuration files).
 The Gateway securely stores these keys and uses them to authenticate requests with the service provider.

-* User Access: Instead of providing individual API keys to every user in your organization, you'll give them access to the `MLflow Gateway`.
+* **User Access**: Instead of providing individual API keys to every user in your organization, you'll give them access to the `MLflow Gateway`.
 Users then send their requests directly to the Gateway, which acts as a proxy to the service provider.

-* Request Handling: When a user sends a request to the `Mlflow Gateway`, it takes the request, adds the necessary authentication (using the API keys it manages), and forwards the request to the correct provider (as specified in the configuration files).
+* **Request Handling**: When a user sends a request to the `Mlflow Gateway`, it takes the request, adds the necessary authentication (using the API keys it manages), and forwards the request to the correct provider (as specified in the configuration files).

-* Response Forwarding: The Gateway receives the response from the provider, and then sends this response back to the user.
+* **Response Forwarding**: The Gateway receives the response from the provider, and then sends this response back to the user.

 By centralizing key management, the `MLflow Gateway` dramatically reduces the risk of keys being lost, misused, or accessed by unauthorized individuals.
 This approach also simplifies the process